 - Enhancements in augmented reality display a layer of virtualization over the “real world”

 - Improved processing power in consumer-grade computers, allowing for new levels of realism and simulation of physics

-The future of these technologies is promising, and by investing in Big Timber Games, SAIC ensures that we will remain at the forefront of game-based training.
+The future of these technologies is promising, and by investing in Big Timber Games, SAIC ensures we will remain at the forefront of game-based training.

 Photo courtesy of the U.S Army.
 The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.